Skip to content

 """list_attributes list all non protected attributes

-:parm dictionary: return a dictionary of value/pair rather than just attributes names
+:param dictionary: return a dictionary of value/pair rather than just attributes names

 :type dictionary: bool